 - monitor the upkeep of the area

-- meet with other community groups such as Friends of Murieston park, Gorgie Collective, and LOVE Gorgie Farm
+- meet with other community groups such as the Gorgie-Dalry Community Forum, Friends of Murieston park, Gorgie Collective, and LOVE Gorgie Farm

 - co-ordinate and submit responses to draft policy reports or consultation documents

 - post information regarding meetings and activities on community notice boards, websites and social media

 - arrange for public officials or others to attend community council public meetings

 - initiate community events such as gala days, Christmas light switch ons, and park clean up days to support and promote community spirit in Gorgie Dalry.

 If you think there is something else we should be doing, get in touch!
 We welcome feedback and suggestions from the community.
 Send us an email via email@example.com or us a message via Facebook or Twitter, or call or text 07835 908 453.